Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms: Representer Theorems for Metric and Preference Learning

-\begin{rmk} Note that the ideal point $u$ is absent in the triplet setting and a representer theorem for metric learning from triplet comparisons, can also be derived from the framework presented in \cite{chatpatanasiri2010new}.
-Our approach leads to a simple, intuitive, and self-contained Representer Theorem for triplet comparison and has the advantage of not relying on the KPCA trick and using a geometric approach instead.
+\begin{rmk} Note that the ideal point $u$ is absent in the triplet setting, and a representer theorem for metric learning from triplet comparisons can also be derived directly from the framework presented in \cite{chatpatanasiri2010new} which also forms the basis for \cite{tatli2025metric}.
+Our approach, by contrast, leads to a simple, intuitive, and self-contained representer theorem for \ref{eq:triplet-finite} and has the advantage of not relying on a specific basis for $V$ (e.g., the KPCA trick as in \cite{chatpatanasiri2010new}).
+The learner can use their favorite orthonormal basis to transform \ref{eq:FT} into finite-dimensional Euclidean spaces.
+We illustrate one possible choice for this process in the next section.

 \end{rmk}